Chart Color Schemes

 An assessment of population growth drivers in Tanami reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Tanami's population is around 3,432 as of Aug 2025.
-This reflects an increase of 593 people since the 2021 Census, which reported a population of 2,839 people.
-The change is inferred from the estimated resident population of 3,382 from the ABS as of June 2024 and an additional 18 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0 persons per square kilometer.
-Tanami's growth rate of 20.9% since the 2021 census exceeded the national average (8.6%).
-Population growth was primarily driven by natural growth, contributing approximately 80.0% of overall population gains during recent periods.
+Tanami's population was around 3,440 as of Nov 2025.
+This showed an increase of 601 people (21.2%) since the 2021 Census, which reported a population of 2,839 people.
+The change was inferred from the estimated resident population of 3,382 from the ABS as of June 2024 and an additional 20 validated new addresses since the Census date.
+This resulted in a population density ratio of 0.00 persons per square kilometer.
+Tanami's growth of 21.2% since the 2021 census exceeded both the national average (8.9%) and the state average, indicating it as a region with significant growth.
+Natural growth contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 estimations, AreaSearch applies growth rates by age cohort to each area, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-Future population trends project an above median growth for Australian non-metropolitan areas, with the region expected to increase by 470 persons to 2041 based on latest numbers, representing a total increase of 12.2% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends project an above median growth for Australian non-metropolitan areas.
+The area is expected to increase by 470 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 12.0% over the 17 years.

 Frequently Asked Questions - Population